lidapeng/HashTagHealth/README.md

 # HashTagHealth
 This repository aims to publish and share the code used for our project entitled "HashtagHealth: A Social Media Big Data Resource for Neighborhood Effects Research".
-This project is funded by the National Institute of Health (NIH)
+This project is funded by the National Institute of Health (NIH).

 Relevant publications related to this project are as follows: